Apply Here

 • Excellent written and oral communication skills

-• Experience with rodent handling
+• Experience with immunohistochemistry in brain sections

 • Ability to perform transcardial perfusions in mice